Article Two of the United States Constitution: Clause 2: Making recommendations to Congress

 The Recommendation clause imposes a duty, but its performance rests solely with the president.
-Congress possesses no power to compel the president to recommend, as he alone is the "judge" of what is "necessary and expedient."
+Congress possesses no power to compel the president to recommend, as he alone is the "judge" of what is "necessary and expedient".
 Unlike the Necessary and Proper Clause of Article I, which limits Congress's discretion to carrying out only its delegated powers, the phrase "necessary and expedient" implies a wider range of discretion for the president.
 Because this is a political question, there has been little judicial involvement with the president's actions under the clause as long as presidents have not tried to extend their legislative powers.
 In Youngstown Sheet & Tube Co. v.
 Sawyer (1952), the Supreme Court noted that the Recommendations Clause serves as a reminder that the president cannot make law by himself: "The power to recommend legislation, granted to the president, serves only to emphasize that it is his function to recommend and that it is the function of the Congress to legislate."
 The Court made a similar point in striking down the line-item veto in Clinton v.
 City of New York (1998).
-When President Bill Clinton attempted to shield the records of the President's Task Force on Health Care Reform as essential to his functions under the Recommendations Clause, a federal circuit court rejected the argument and noted in Ass'n of American Physicians & Surgeons v.
+When President Bill Clinton attempted to shield the records of the President's Task Force on Health Care Reform as essential to his functions under the Recommendations Clause, a federal circuit court rejected the argument and noted in Association of American Physicians & Surgeons v.
 Clinton (1993): "[T]he Recommendation Clause is less an obligation than a right.
 The president has the undisputed authority to recommend legislation, but he need not exercise that authority with respect to any particular subject or, for that matter, any subject."

 Clause 3: Extraordinary sessions and prorogation of Congress

 To allow the government to act quickly in case of a major domestic or international crisis arising when Congress is not in session, the president is empowered to call a special session of one or both houses of Congress.
 Since John Adams first did so in 1797, the president has called the full Congress to convene for a special session on 27 occasions.
 Harry Truman was the most recent to do so in July 1948 (the so called "Turnip Day Session").
-Additionally, prior to ratification of the Twentieth Amendment (which brought forward the date on which Congress convenes from December to January) in 1933, newly inaugurated presidents would routinely call the Senate to meet to confirm nominations or ratify treaties.
+Additionally, prior to ratification of the Twentieth Amendment (which brought forward the date on which Congress convenes from March to January) in 1933, newly inaugurated presidents would routinely call the Senate to meet to confirm nominations or ratify treaties.
 Clause 3 also authorizes the president to prorogue Congress if the House and Senate cannot agree on the time of adjournment; no president has ever had to exercise this administrative power.
 In 2020, President Donald Trump threatened to use this clause as a justification to prorogue both houses of Congress in order to make recess appointments during the COVID-19 pandemic; however, the President does not have the authority to do so unless either the Senate or the House of Representatives were to alter their scheduled adjournment dates.